wp-plugins/leaguemanager/readme.txt

 = 2.6.1 =
 * BUGFIX: TinyMCE Button
 * BUGFIG: PHP4 compatibility
-* CHANGED: don't show match day dropdown if number of match days is 0
+* CHANGED: don't show match day drop-down if number of match days is 0
 * CHANGED: warning message if number of match days is 0

 = 2.6 =